admiraltyio/admiralty/README.md

 - A namespaced Target references a kubeconfig secret in the same namespace.
 Multicluster-scheduler will use the kubeconfig to interact with resources in the target cluster in that namespace (except to view the cluster-scoped ClusterSummary, as explained above), so it must be authorized to do so there (i.e., cluster2 must have a Source for cluster1's identity in that namespace, or a RoleBinding between the `multicluster-scheduler-source` ClusterRole and cluster1's identity).

+Depending on your use case, you may define a mix of ClusterTargets and Targets.

 ClusterTargets and Targets can also target their local cluster, e.g., for cloud bursting.
 In that case, they don't reference a kubeconfig secret, but specify `spec.self=true` instead.
 In our case, apply the following two Targets in cluster1:

 ```bash